hydrogen-dev/hydro-docs/press/findi-press-release.md

 “Centralized financial security is obsolete, as we have seen with recent hacks of Equifax, BMO, Coinrail, Bancor, and Bithumb.
 There are still 2 billion unbanked globally.
 Together, the members of FINDI can change the financial paradigm by leveraging public blockchains,” Kane concludes.

+  For more information and a list of FINDI members, vist our [site](http://www.joinfindi.org/).

 ### Founding Member